Skip to main content

 What Modules 5 and 6 ask

-HSC Chemistry Modules 5 (Equilibrium and Acid Reactions) and 6 (Acid/Base Reactions) together form about 50% of the HSC exam.
-They are the most calculation-heavy modules and test sustained chemical reasoning.
+HSC Chemistry Modules 5 (Equilibrium and Acid Reactions) and 6 (Acid/Base Reactions) are calculation-heavy modules that together make up a substantial share of the HSC exam (NESA does not publish fixed module weightings, but recent papers consistently distribute marks across all four Year 12 modules).
+They test sustained chemical reasoning.

 The modules connect: equilibrium provides the framework, acid-base chemistry is its most-tested application.
 Buffers, titrations, and indicator behaviour all derive from equilibrium principles.